advance100/doc_webpack/testing.md

 ### webpack-dev-server

-The webpack-dev-server do automatically create a HTML page which loads the script.
+The webpack-dev-server will automatically create a HTML page which loads the script.
 It also reexecutes the tests when files have changed.

 ``` sh
 webpack-dev-server "mocha!./test.js" --output-file test.js